DouglasTitze/EyeTrackingDemo/README.md

 **Important Information**

 - The canvas MUST have a box collider which covers its entire panel to work
-- isSectionEnabled is triggered by the **_CanvasTextManger_** script, but it could be extrapolated to do it independetally by scanning the canvas's text box until the desired text is inside of the canvas
+- isSectionEnabled is triggered by the **_CanvasTextManger.cs_** script, but it could be extrapolated to do it independetally by scanning the canvas's text box until the desired text is inside of the canvas
-- The displayed amount of unique interactions is _usually_ double of the actual number, since both eyes are usually interacting with the canvas.
-Despite this the recorded time is still acurate.
+- The displayed amount of unique interactions is _usually_ double of the actual number, since both eyes are usually interacting with the canvas. **Despite this the recorded time is still acurate.**